athenexcalibur/gp8/Draft.md

 A simple points/ratings system will be implemented.
 When some food has been shared, the donor receives three points and the collector gets a single point.
 Each party can then rate their experience with the other out of 5.
 If the user wishes, they may be displayed on a public leaderboard.

 ##Non-functional requirements
+*Items will be stored in only one location and so will be consistent.
+*Animations and transitions will be simple and fluent in order to keep the interface responsive.
+*No functionalities will be exclusive to the desktop interface and vice versa.

 ##Development Approach
 ####Key Summary